Page 1: Biography

 Farmer, bookseller, ethnological collector, archaeologist, museum director

-This biography, written by Helen M. Leach, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Helen M. Leach, was first published in the Dictionary of New Zealand Biography in 1998.

 David Teviotdale was born at Hyde, Otago, on 17 June 1870, the son of Alexander Teviotdale and his wife, Mary Ann Caldwell.
 His Scottish father had followed the goldrush from Australia to Otago in 1862.
 After acquiring sufficient capital, he had bought into the Fourmile Sluicing Company, operating near Hyde, and later purchased a small sheepfarm.
 Alexander met David's Irish-born mother while she was working at a boarding-house in Hyde.